-

 Two new videos posted: Clinical Significance and Why CI’s are better than P-values

 We added two new videos to clarify and expand upon some concepts.
 They are both found on the Power, Type II Error and Beta page.
-They speak specifically to the difference between clinical vs statistical significance andwhy confidence intervals are better than p-values (and how to interpret CI's).
-If you have questions, please put them … Continue reading Two new videos posted: Clinical Significance and Why CI’s are better than P-values
+They speak specifically to the difference between clinical vs statistical significance and why confidence intervals are better than p-values (and how to interpret CI’s).
+If you have questions, please put…

 RMC Workshop on Flipping the Classroom